AgoRapide/AgoRapide/README.md

 Example: UPDATE p SET name = 'colour' WHERE name = 'color' together with a simple rename of enum P.color to P.colour in the C# code.

 You do not need to implement specific accessors in your objects.
-Properties are accessed in a strongly static typed fashion like car.PAs&lt;P_colour&gt; (PAs is shorthand for "property as...").
+Properties are accessed in a strongly static typed fashion like car.PAs&lt;Colour&gt; (PAs is shorthand for "property as...").

 Changes in relations can likewise be adjusted through UPDATE statements.